-Micro-cap stocks are stocks with market capitalization between approximately $50 million and $300 million.
+Micro-cap stocks are stocks with a market capitalization between approximately $50 million and $300 million.

-On the other hand, large-cap stocks are stocks with market capitalization of over 10 billion.
+On the other hand, large-cap stocks are stocks with a market capitalization of over 10 billion.

 By the way, AAII manages this real-money stock portfolio by simply reviewing holdings on a quarterly basis.

-So, how has AAII model shadow stock portfolio been performing?
+So, how has the AAII model shadow stock portfolio been performing?

 As you can see from the table above, micro-cap stocks outperformed the large-cap stocks in the long term (20-year period), but the volatility (i.e. risk measured by standard deviation) of micro-cap stocks is much greater than large-cap stocks.

-So, the key to investing in micro-cap stocks is to diversify and NOT putting all your money in just a few stocks.
+So, the key to investing in micro-cap stocks is to diversify and NOT put all your money in just a few stocks.

 AAII Membership & Premium Services Cost